sn99/Optimizing-linux/README.md

    Where `N` is the number of `cores` you have, alternatively use `$(getconf _NPROCESSORS_ONLN)`.

-   If any of the step fails run `make clean` and start again.
+   If any steps fail, run `make clean` and start again.

 7. Making it default in grub(I am using grub2, your process might vary):